-Today, much of world’s applications are in the cloud, and moving to Kubernetes.
-And yet, super-bowl type advertising initiatives remain an expensive and risky proposition.
-There’s no way to accurately predict capacity of Kubernetes nodes or clusters without a high level of observability.
+Today, much of the world’s applications are in the cloud and moving to Kubernetes.
+And yet, Super Bowl-type advertising initiatives remain an expensive and risky proposition.
+There’s no way to accurately predict the capacity of Kubernetes nodes or clusters without a high level of observability.

 Achieve observability with Dynatrace

 Instant Kubernetes observability out-of-the-box with Dynatrace OneAgent

 With Dynatrace OneAgent technology, your Kubernetes clusters gain self-managed observability as soon as a node is provisioned.
 Without this instant and self-managed feedback loop, your team wouldn’t be able to measure its own success—at least not reliably when, for example, a new security patch is deployed.

 Dynatrace industry-leading tracing, metrics, and log ingestion provide the level of high-fidelity data that teams need to make accurate predictions about capacity.
 Because OneAgent automatically detects service endpoints and stitches requests together, it doesn’t require that developers manually write trace code.
 This is important because manual tracing is super costly and there is a lack of information available on this topic to assist developers.